Cookies Notice

 Special System for Employed Agricultural Workers Periods of professional activity

-CONTRIBUTION BASES IN PERIODS OF PROFESSIONAL ACTIVITY.
+CONTRIBUTION IN PERIODS OF PROFESSIONAL ACTIVITY.

 Additional contributions for overtime are not applicable to workers included in this Special system.